Everything you need to know about storytelling to make your story stick.

 4. Critical assumptions Blind spots can be the downfall of a great idea.
 When analyzing an idea or problem statement, write down all the most critical assumptions you have and organize them accordingly using how likely or unlikely they will happen and how large the impact will be if the assumption is incorrect.
 Systematically work through the assumptions to move them around to eliminate your blind spots.

-5. validation canvas can be used to test and structure progress along the riskiest assumptions.
+5. A validation canvas can be used to test and structure progress along the riskiest assumptions.
 What is the possible strategic shift or ‘pivot’ if the assumption is incorrect?
 Use pivots to strengthen the roadmap and open up possibilities.
 Design is all about not getting married to your first ideas or ‘kill your darlings’ to set yourself up to be agile.

 6. Storyboards are a great way to get pragmatic about your proposed new solution.
 It works great for new physical solutions.
 Grab a pen and develop comic strip visualizations with different steps a user will take to interact with the new solution.
 A storyboard is a great way to show stakeholders how it works.
 Drawing very elementary visuals often works just as well as high-quality illustrations so don’t set the bar too high.